Amjad Khan (actor): Directorial work

-He ventured into directing in the 1980s, directing and starring in Chor Police (1983) and Ameer Aadmi Gareeb Aadmi (1985), both of the films did not do well at the box office.
+He ventured into directing in the 1980s, writing, directing and starring in Adhura Aadmi (1982) (however it was never released)Adhura Aadmi (1982) - Hindi Film Album then he directed Chor Police (1983) and Ameer Aadmi Gareeb Aadmi (1985), both of the films did not do well at the box office.
 His first directorial venture Adhura Aadmi remained incomplete.

 Other work

 Amjad was the president of the Actors Guild Association.

 Personal life and death

 Relationships and family

 In 1972, he married Shaila Khan, the daughter of Urdu poet and screenwriter Akhtar ul Iman, and in the following year, she gave birth to their first child, Shadaab Khan, who would later join the entertainment industry.
 He also had a daughter, Ahlam Khan, an actress and screenwriter, and another son, Seemab Khan, who is a club cricketer.
 Ahlam married popular theatre actor Zafar Karachiwala in 2011.

 Literature and philosophy

 Amjad Khan was fond of literature and philosophy, having studied the subject, often quoting English poets such as Keats, Byron, Wordsworth, Shelley as well ancient Greek philosophers like Plato and Aristotle.